Sweden's "Mr Fix It" offers crisis lessons for Europe

 Minority coalition partners and the opposition were generally in accord, despite knowing it was political suicide.

 "I remember the last government meeting we had," recounted Lundgren.
-"The Centre Party labour market minister said 'Is there any group in society which we have not made into an enemy yet'?
+"The Centre Party labor market minister said 'Is there any group in society which we have not made into an enemy yet'?

 "It was very tough."